verlor/markdowncv/index.md

 </div>

-### About
+## :information_source: About

 Mexico-based web developer with more than 7 years of experience.
 I am interested in delivering worth through fitting technology.
-Going from Java to NodeJs, I consider myself a pragmatic programmer, capable of using the right tool for the job.
+Going from Java to **NodeJs** and some **TypeScript** in between, I consider myself a pragmatic programmer, capable of using the right tool for the job.
+My strongest stack at the moment is **React JS**, but my curiosity is not limited to it.

-## Working Experience
+## :construction: Working Experience

 `January 2022 - present`
 __Frontend Engineer - Contractor__, [Encora](https://www.encora.com)